 1. Early Registration: $350 – Teams may pre-register for the tournament online, by phone or mail.
 Payment may be made by cash, check or credit card (MasterCard, Visa & American Express accepted.)
 4% service charge will be added to ALL credit card transactions.
 Please make check payable to MEAT Mayhem Inc. Payments by phone please call 954.605.8284.
-After April 19th registration fee is $450. *Registration fee is non-refundable!*
+After April 19th registration fee is $450. *All Tournament entry fees and Calcutta fees are non-refundable!*

 2. Late Registration: Late registration may be paid until the night of the kick off party!
 Entry fees are not refundable for any reason.

 3. Entry Forms: All entry forms must be completely filled out by all participants in the Ft.
 Lauderdale Meat Mayhem.
 Tournament officials reserve the right to refuse application or entry into the tournament at their discretion with or without cause.